 Medium - Rare

 Make sure you place the probe into the middle of the thickest cut (not touching the bone).
+When taking the temperature of your lamb I recommend using some bbq gloves.
+The last you want to end up at hospital and miss out on that bloody delicious lamb!

 So there you have it, my super delicious and simple smoked leg of lamb.
 This recipe can also be done in a smoker, however, I love the flavour and the crust that you get from the charcoal grill on the lamb skin.